dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-      --blockDLLs    Set the DllBlocklistPolicy to 1 to prevent DLLs from being loaded --remotepatchAMSI    Patch AMSI in the remote process before shellcode execution --remotepatchETW    Patch ETW in the remote process before shellcode execution
+      --blockDLLs    Set the DllBlocklistPolicy to 1 to prevent DLLs from being loaded --remotepatchAMSI    Patch AMSI in the remote process before shellcode execution --remotepatchETW    Patch ETW in the remote process before shellcode execution --threadless    Use Threadless inject for shellcode execution (https://github.com/CCob/ThreadlessInject) --threadlessDll dllname    Specify a DLL to use for the Threadless inject hook --threadlessFunc dllfunc    Specify a function to use for the Threadless inject hook --Caro-Kann    Use Caro-Kann technique to bypass initial memory scan detections by injecting a second shellcode which sleeps and decrypts (https://github.com/S3cur3Th1sSh1t/Caro-Kann)
+  --stomb    Enable Module Stomping to not do memory allocations.
+By default, 'chakra.dll' is loaded and stomped.
+      --stombDll dllname    Specify a DLL to use for the Module Stomping (default is 'chakra.dll') --stombFunc dllfunc    Specify a function to use for the Module Stomping --stombFunc2 dllfunc2    Specify a second function to use for the Module Stomping.
+Only needed if you combine Caro-Kann with Module Stomping as there are two shellcodes than
+      --restore    Using this option will restore the .text section of the stomped DLL after executing the shellcode.
+That way, you get rid of Module Stomp IoCs.
+But this option only works with Payloads, that are reflective DLLs or which create a new thread.

 [PE Packing]